Mental Health Support

 In an emergency, and you feel that yourself or one of your friends is at imminent risk of harm, it is important to phone 999 or go straight to Addenbrookes A&E. The porters (01223 332500) can help organising ambulances/transport to hospital.
 You can also phone NHS direct on 111 in a non-life threatening emergency for more advice.

 Some of the other support available in and around Cambridge are listed below.
+College also provides a range of mental health support services, some of which can be found here.

 University Counselling Service